Create and manage target group

 -

-Go to KakaoCloud Console > Beyond Networking Service > Load Balancing > Target Group..
+Go to the KakaoCloud Console > Beyond Networking Service > Load Balancing > Target group menu.

 -

-Select the target group to disconnect the target.
+Click the target group from which you want to detach a target.

 -